graceguo16/MoE-Experiments-Mixture-of-Experts-for-Stock-Price-Forecasting/README.md

 ---

-## 1. Motivation & Research Question🍀
+## 1. Motivation & Research Question

 Mixture-of-Experts (MoE) is very popular in large language models:
-only a subset of experts is activated for each token, saving computation while improving performance.
+Sparse MoE layers are used instead of dense feed-forward network (FFN) layers, saving computation while improving performance.

 But for **time-series forecasting**, especially in **finance**, it is not clear that: